 Flinders also offers a range of special access schemes.

 International students: Applicants must sit the International Student Admissions Test (ISAT) and achieve minimum secondary school results set by the Admissions Committee for the Doctor of Medicine and the Bachelor of Clinical Sciences / Doctor of Medicine.
 Final ranking is determined by combining secondary school results, ISAT test results and an interview score.

 Additional requirements: It is expected that domestic applicants will need to achieve an ATAR of 95 or above (after the addition of any relevant bonus points for special access schemes) to be competitive for a double degree place.
 Ranking for offers of places to domestic students will be based on an entry score combining ATAR (90%) and a UMAT-derived score (10%) which will be based mainly on sections 1 and 2 of the test.

 International applicants meeting specified minimum scores will be ranked by their ISAT test score for a possible offer of interview based on ranking.
 After interviews, place offers will be made by combining secondary school results, ISAT test results and an interview score.

 |Mid year entry:||No|

 |Applications:||School of Medicine|

 Note: Domestic student fees are indicative only.
 Further information: How are these fees calculated?

-* Additional application requirements:
+* Additional application requirements for domestic students: